Modularity and uniformization of a higher genus algebraic space curve, its distinct arithmetical realizations by

+We resolve this problem in Theorem 1.12 and Corollary 1.13 below by proving the modularity for an algebraic space curve $Y$ of genus $50$ and degree $35$ in $\mathbb{P}^5$ as well as two curves $Y_2$ and $Y_3$ lying over $Y$ which have the modular components, i.e., some components are modular.
+In particular, we give the explicit modular parameterizations for the curve $Y$ and some components of $Y_2$ and $Y_3$.
+Now, let us give some background.
 For an algebraic curve or a Riemann surface $X$ of genus $g$, there are two objects: one is its fundamental group $\pi_1(X)$, the other is its homology group $H_1(X) \cong \mathbb{Z}^{2g}$ (for simplicity, we do not consider the torsion group).
 The first one is non-abelian, the second one is abelian (it is the abelianization of $\pi_1(X)$).
 For the abelian object $H_1(X)$, one can associate it with the following structures:

 (1) Jacobian variety $\text{Jac}(X)$ of $X$;

 (2) symplectic groups: $\text{Sp}(2g, \mathbb{Z})$, $\text{Sp}(2g, \mathbb{F}_q)$ and symplectic congruence subgroups $\text{Sp}(2g, \mathbb{Z})(N)$;

 (3) Siegel modular forms of genus $g$.